DNAstack/bioinformatics-public-docker-images/README.md

 - Avoid adding large reference files to docker images where possible; provide as workflow inputs
 - Do not use the `latest` tag unless you _really_ need things to update automatically; this is prone to breaking
 - OS repos and versions of tools in these repos change; prioritize installing tools directly from source
+- The `Dockerfile` should consume all build arguments defined in the `build.env` file, e.g. by setting them as image environment variables